US grapples with Covid-era bus driver shortages as schools reopen; ‘Teachers should be priority group for Covid jabs’

 The Minneapolis area of Minnesota, for instance, has warned that school bus service this year will be sporadic because of what it called a driver shortage being faced by school districts around the country.

-Back to school days are not uniform across the country; some kids resumed class in late July and others will not do so until September.
+Back to school day is not uniform across the country; some kids resumed class in late July and others will not do so until September.
 Because of the transportation problem some districts, like the schools in Pittsburgh, have given kids two weeks of extra vacation while they try to sort out the bus issue.
 There, officials still need to find bus seats for 5,000 children.

 School bus drivers have been in short supply for some time in the United States, but the pandemic has made things worse.
 Greg Jackson, director of transportation for Jeffco school district in Colorado, said his area has a lot of retirement-age drivers who are particularly vulnerable to the virus and thus worried about returning to work.